pantheon-systems/documentation/source/_docs/global-cdn.md

   If you want to proceed without waiting, we strongly recommend testing locally before making the final DNS change:

+      1. Click the "Show DNS Recommendations" button next to your site's bare domain.
-      1. Copy the A record value provided for the site's bare domain.
+      2. Copy the "A" record's IP address provided for the site's bare domain.
-      2. Add a line to your [local hosts](https://en.wikipedia.org/wiki/Hosts_(file)) file which includes the IP address followed by the domain, for example:
+      3. Add a line to your [local hosts](https://en.wikipedia.org/wiki/Hosts_(file)) file with the IP address from the previous step followed by the domain name, for example:

         ```
         192.123.456.789 example.com
         ```

-      3. Test your site locally by entering your domain in the browser.
+      4. Test your site locally by entering your domain in the browser.
 Once you have finished testing, remove the edits made to your hosts file.

 3. Click **Show DNS Recommendations** next to each custom domain to identify DNS values needed to point the domain to your site.
 Domains that are not yet configured will indicate action is required.
 You will need to configure your DNS provider to use the provided IP addresses.